-- 1. Application for Admission
+- Application for Admission

+Complete the Application Form ar

-- Complete the Application Form and send it with the \$25 Application Fee to the Graduate Admissions Office.
+- Complete the Application Form and send it with the \$50 Application Fee to the Graduate Admissions Office.

 - 2. Statement of Goals

 - Complete a Statement of Goals which details your goals/plans for the degree program and your career in ministry.

 - 3. Official Transcripts